bkader/KPack/README.md

 If you don't know an addon called _SimpleRaidTargetIcons_, it's an addon that opens a ring menu above units, allowing you to set icons.
 You can double click or CTLR+Click to open the menu.
 More settings can be found inside the file.

 ## 54. Combuctor

+Combuctor is a bag replacement addon (_module for KPack_) designed to help the player find items as quickly and as easily as possible, while still feeling part of the default interface.

 ## 55. ActionBarSaver

+Allows you to setup different profiles for your action bars.
+Mainly this is for hybrid classes that want to be able to respec without spending 10-20 minutes setting their action bars up.

 ## 56. RaidBrowser

+This module replaces the unused (in 3.3.5a) LFR tab in the social menu with a working raid finder.

+## 57. Castbars

+Castbars is a lightweight, efficient and easy to use enhancement of the Blizzard castbars, including both the Player/Vehicle Castbar, the Pet Castbar and the Mirror Timerbars.